cameraui/docs/notifications/index.md

 Some events are too important to hold back. **Critical alerts**, like a doorbell ring or an alarm, are delivered immediately and ignore both the cooldown and quiet hours.

 [^license]: Push notifications to the mobile apps require an active camera.ui subscription.
+[^nvr]: These per-camera controls come from the NVR plugin, the same plugin that handles recording.